 Having come to a stop, despite the gear that made doing so difficult, the ranger had curled up into a ball.
 Wrapping both hands around his left shin, he pulled his leg up until that knee almost touched his chin.
-Without opening his eyes, which were screwed shut due to the excruciating pain he was in, he let out a string of expletives that were caught on the mike attached to Jennings’ blouse.
-Every one of them was picked up and sent along to the producer in New York who had no time to edit them out before they were broadcast out to WNN’s viewing public.
+Without opening his eyes, which were screwed shut due to the excruciating pain he felt, he let out a string of expletives that were caught on the mike attached to Jennings’ blouse.
+Every one of them was picked up and sent along to the producer in New York who had no time to edit them out before they were broadcast to WNN’s viewing public.

-Unschooled in first aide, the young intern did what came natural to her, she called for help.
-All around her, as the compound came alive as armed militiamen racing about, gathering up those rangers who’d had the misfortune of landing right on top of their objective, the cry “Medic,” rang out.
+Unschooled in first aid, the young intern did what came natural to her: She called for help.
+All around her, as the compound came alive with armed militiamen racing about, gathering up those rangers who’d had the misfortune of landing right on top of their objective, the cry “Medic,” rang out.
 Having seen enough movies to know what this meant, Jennings reached out and put a comforting hand on the injured soldier before her.
 “Don’t worry, help is on the way.”

 On hearing this, Captain Hank Cole opened his eyes and looked up at a face he’d seen on TV.
 Behind her another woman appeared, one with a camera resting on her shoulder that she was aiming directly at him.
 In the span of a single heartbeat the pain caused by his broken ankle was forgotten as Cole once more closed his eyes.
 With a groan, he launched into a fresh string of expletives that, together with the others he had uttered, were the first words the world heard from the men who had been sent to suppress Allen Devin and the Arizona Home Guard.